-#agrifood #health #environment #regenerate #microbials
+#agrifood #agritech #environment #regenerate #microbials #nutrition #health

-1. human well-being, incl. nutrition and its effect on human microbiome; medicinal properties of plants and natural compounds;
+1. human well-being, incl. nutrition and its effect on human microbiome; medicinal properties of plants and natural compounds.

-2. smart & digital applications, including precision & smart agriculture; AI and Big Data applications in smart agriculture; supply chain; future of crop protection;
+2. smart & digital applications, including precision & smart agriculture; AI and Big Data applications in smart agriculture; supply chain; future of crop protection.

 3. regenerative food production, including climate change and its relation to increased plant resilience; effects of soil microbiome on plants and their nutritional content; sustainability and carbon storage.